MaxBittker/NYDMWLwip/src/ApproachExplained.md

 <br>

-# NY Doing More with Less(TM) ESA Approach Explained
+# NY Doing More with Less™ ESA Approach Explained

 ## The NY Doing More with Less (RENEW*) Energy Service Agreement (ESA) Model:
 * Can be understood as an innovative version of the highly successful, market-transformational Power Purchase Agreement (PPA) approach